 The diagram illustrates degenerative, inflamed facet joints which it makes easy to imagine why they can be so painful.

 This is an axial (cross-section) image that shows what degenerative facet joints look like on an MRI scan.
 The joints are enlarged and inflamed.

 Painkillers (analgesia) such as ibuprofen, naproxen and meloxicam (NSAIDs) can help reduce the inflammation in the facet joints.
 If you are unable to take NSAIDs, paracetamol can be effective or consult your GP for advice.
-The use of strong opioids is not recommended and they can addictive and are generally not effective in the long term use.
+The use of strong opioids is not usually recommended; they are generally not effective in long term use and can be addictive.
 Many patients do not like taking regular painkillers, which is understandable, however regular painkillers can help facilitate regular exercise and physiotherapy.

 Regular exercise in the form of physiotherapy, Pilates, yoga, walking, swimming or whatever suits you most is essential – not only for long term relief of symptoms but also for the future protection and support of your spine.
 Regular exercise strengthens and conditions the core and postural muscles (the supporting muscles of the spine which act as an internal corset) and takes the pressure off the facet joints and helps ease the pain.